gulpjs/glob-stream/README.md

 - allowEmpty
   - Default is `false`
   - If true, won't emit an error when a glob pointing at a single file fails to match
+- Any through2 related options are documented in [through2](https://github.com/rvagg/through2)
 This argument is passed directly to [node-glob](https://github.com/isaacs/node-glob) so check there for more options

 #### Glob